A-W-Pressure-Washing/Public-Documentation/SOPs/StandardOpProcedure.md

 | Video Editing          | Klap.app / CapCut      |
 | Photo Storage          | Google Drive / Dropbox |
 | Customer Communication | Google Voice / SMSBump |

----

-## 🔗 For More Help with SOPs & Automation

-Check out [**AI Copy Club**](https://www.aicopyclub.com) — great tools and workflows for automating your business.

----

-Let me know if you want a downloadable version (PDF, Word, Notion), a template for Jobber, or a separate SOP just for *commercial clients*, *seasonal prep*, or *holiday cleanup*.